Some of the numerous benefits of prenatal exercise

 Strengthens the abdominal muscles reducing the level of diastis rectus (where your abdominals move apart to make room for the baby).

 Reduces maternal weight gain and fat accumulation.
-(It is desirable that you gain weight through your pregnancy in order to support the baby’s growth.
-This can be anything from 11 to 15kg, but studies show that those who exercise gain, on average 3.6 kg less that those who had a sedentary pregnancy.)
+(It’s desirable to gain weight through your pregnancy in order to support the baby’s growth.
+This can be anything from 11-15kg, but studies show those who exercise gain on average 3.6kg less than those who had a sedentary pregnancy.)

 Less prone to develop gestational diabetes or pre-eclampsia.